Kateaa1/Revelations-Persona-Deloc-Docs/README.md

 ## Disclaimer: I DID NOT discover 99.99% of this myself, it was the efforts of others much smarter than myself and they are credited below.
 I am just writing this up

+# also there's gonna be typos i wrote this at like 12am

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## Credits: